Everyone’s journey is unique

 The key point of contact between you and the various support services is likely to be your Health Visitor.
 A health visitor will usually visit you at home for the first time around 10 days after your baby is born, until then you'll be under the care of your local midwives.
 They are usually attached to your local GP Practice or Surgery and will visit a child in their home.
 As the child gets older and their needs become more complex, their key worker is likely to be a social worker.

-Children with a disability need different kinds of help at different times in their life.
+Children and adults with a disability need different kinds of help at different times in their life.
 Social workers are trained to help families access the help they need.
 As a first point of contact they can provide practical pointers to services, funding and additional help available through the Local Authority.
 They may also have budget for providing short breaks, or other respite services.

 Physiotherapists specialise in maximising movement, function and potential.
 They use exercise, manipulation, heat, ultrasound and massage to help improve muscle tone and develop good patterns of movement.
 A physiotherapist can develop a programme for babies as young as 6 months old.
 They can also advise on ways to position, carry and hold a child.
 You can self-refer to a physiotherapist or be referred through your Paediatrician or GP.

 Occupational Therapists (OT) help people of all ages carry out everyday activities that are essential for their health and wellbeing.
 Occupational Therapy might focus on specific goals such as learning to put splints on, standing up to go to the toilet or boiling a kettle and making a hot drink safely.
 An OT usually works very closely with a physiotherapist, and when children are old enough to go to nursery and school they will ensure a child has the equipment they need to become a successful and confident learner.

 Speech and Language Therapists can help individuals with eating and drinking problems, and communication difficulties.
 You are usually referred to a therapist through the Community Paediatrician, Health Visitor or GP.